MassimoCimmino/pygfunction/README.md

 Using *pygfunction*, *g*-functions can be calculated for any bore field configuration (i.e. arbitrarily positionned in space), including fields of boreholes with individually different lengths and radiuses.
-For regular fields of boreholes of equal size, seting-up the calculation of the *g*-function is as simple as a few lines of code.
+For regular fields of boreholes of equal size, setting-up the calculation of the *g*-function is as simple as a few lines of code.
 For example, the code for the calculation of the *g*-function of a field 10 x 10 square array of boreholes (100 boreholes total):

 ```
 time = [(i+1)*3600. for i in range(24)] # Calculate hourly for one day